Now Shipping To 48 States!

 There are a few issues with this:

-First, it is impossible to know what exactly is in kibble.
-You can read the ingredients, but there is no way of knowing the quality and exact amounts.
+First, it is impossible to know exactly what ingredients are in kibble.
+You can read the ingredients list, but there is no way of knowing the quality and exact amounts.

 Second, all kibbles contain preservatives to give them a long shelf life.

 Finally, all the ingredients are cooked.
 This destroys some of the nutritional value of the food as well as cooking out all of the moisture content in the food.

-As a result, kibble has both short- and long-term health effects.
+As a result, kibble has both short and long-term health effects to dogs.

 If the above has not given you enough reasons to quit kibble, wait until you hear about what toxins this highly-processed food contains and what they do to your pet.